Intel-bigdata/SSM/docs/web-authentication-enable-guide.md

 Note
 ----
-* If authentication is enabled, by default
+* If authentication is enabled, please login with the default credential (admin/ssm@123).
+We recommend to change the password in the first login.
 * To allow anonymous user login, please do the above setting conversely.
 Enabling Anonymous user to login without authentication can facilitate testing SSM.